 - Damage has been caused and can be attributed to guests at the party.

 - The noise level is determined to be disruptive, either by complaints from neighboring rooms, suites,apartments, or townhouses, or by a Residence Life or Public Safety staff member.

 It is expected that the hosts of a party will help facilitate its disbursement, with the assistance of Public Safety or Residence Life staff members.
 It is expected that all guests will leave in an orderly fashion.

 In order to live in campus housing, students are required to be full-time, degree-seeking students in good standing.
-Students who drop below full-time credit (12 hours) must submit a written request to the Associate Dean of Students to remain in College housing.
+Students who drop below full-time credit (12 hours) must submit a written request to the Office of Residence Life College housing.
 Last-semester seniors who need fewer than 12 credits to graduate must also submit a written request.
 If permission is granted (based on the reason for the request and past behavior), the student will have to continue to pay the full-time tuition rate, remain registered for at least eight (8) credits, and maintain exemplary behavior or face the loss of housing privileges.
 Before dropping below 12 credits, students are strongly advised to discuss this matter with their parents to ensure that health, dental, and homeowner insurance policies will not be affected.
 Some insurance companies will provide coverage only if the student is registered as a full-time student.
 Please keep this information in mind and plan accordingly.

 Personal Responsibility for Residence Hall Rooms and Other Spaces